Dreams of a Life: Plot

-The film tells the story of Joyce Carol Vincent, whose skeletal remains were found in her flat in Wood Green, North London, in January 2006.
+The film tells the story of Joyce Vincent, whose skeletal remains were found in her flat in Wood Green, North London, in January 2006.
 Joyce was found surrounded by wrapped Christmas gifts and with her TV still switched on, having remained undiscovered since December 2003.
-Due to advanced decomposition, the cause of death was unable to be determined.
+Due to advanced decomposition, the cause of death could not be determined.

 The film features interviews with various friends, acquaintances, former partners and individuals involved in the developing news story, including Vincent's MP, Lynne Featherstone, in an attempt to tell the story of Joyce, who is played in reconstructions by Ashton.
 Vincent's father is played by Cornell John.

 The film confronts issues such as loneliness, even while living in one of the busiest cities, how loss of contact with family and friends can cause no one to notice a missing relative or friend, and how a body can go unnoticed in a room feet away from a busy street, without repercussions from unpaid rent and utilities.